AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/facades.md

 # Facades

-Facades can be used to make your base appear more clean.
-They can cover up both sizes of cable, and be made out of many kinds of blocks.
+Facades can be used to make your base appear cleaner.
+They can cover up both sizes of cable, and they may be made out of many kinds of blocks.

 <GameScene zoom="6" background="transparent">
   <ImportStructure src="../assets/assemblies/facades_1.snbt" />
   <IsometricCamera yaw="195" pitch="30" />
 </GameScene>

-They can cover all sides of a cable, but will let [subparts](../ae2-mechanics/cable-subparts.md) and cable connections protrude though.
+Although facades can cover all sides of a cable, [subparts](../ae2-mechanics/cable-subparts.md) and cable connections are allowed to protrude though.

 <GameScene zoom="6"  interactive={true}>
   <ImportStructure src="../assets/assemblies/facades_2.snbt" />